-If the Issuer is unable to raise needed funds in the capital markets (including through offerings of equity, debt and regulatory capital securities), it may need to liquidate unencumbered assets to meet its liabilities.
+If the Issuer is unable to raise needed funds in the capital markets (including through offerings of equity, regulatory capital securities and other debt), it may need to liquidate unencumbered assets to meet its liabilities.
 In a time of reduced liquidity, the Issuer may be unable to sell some of its assets, or it may need to sell assets at depressed prices, which, in either case, could adversely affect its results of operations and financial condition.

-The Issuer holds buffers of high quality liquid assets, including government securities, and it is provided with unsecured funding from the Bank, in a combination of 120 day and 400 day evergreen tenors, subordinated debt, and equity.
+The Issuer holds buffers of high quality liquid assets, including government securities, and it is provided with unsecured funding from Credit Suisse AG and its consolidated subsidiaries, in a combination of 120 day and 400 day evergreen tenors, subordinated debt, and equity.
 The Issuer also generates funding from its structured notes issuance platform.